 A Patient Costs Questionnaire is used to collect patient data, on private travel for hospital appointments and time off work for example, with the aim of obtaining cross-sectional community based healthcare and participant resource use for the first 5 years post randomisation.
-However, to achieve this, a specific resource use questionnaire is distributed to all women at one time point.
-In the Feasibility Study, the questionnaire will be distributed to women 2 years after the first woman is randomised.
-This approach will capture some women at 24 months post randomisation, some at 20, 19, 18 12, 6 months etc., for a number of different time points, depending when randomised.
-The approach can be used to ensure that no woman receives more than one questionnaire.
-The questionnaires will be designed to ask women about their resource use in the previous 4 months.
-In the main trial (24-60 months) questionnaires will again be administered to women at a single time point (excluding those who participated during the feasibility phase) and participants will be asked about resource use in the previous 6 months.
+However, to achieve this, a specific resource use questionnaire is distributed to all women.
+In the Feasibility Study, the questionnaire was distributed to women 2 years after the first woman was randomised.
+This approach captured some women at 24 months post randomisation, some at 20, 19, 18 12, 6 months etc., for a number of different time points, depending when randomised.
+The questionnaires are designed to ask women about their resource use in the previous 4 months.
+In the main trial (24-60 months) questionnaires will again be administered to women and participants will be asked about resource use in the previous 6 months.
 The questionnaire will contain questions to determine out of pocket expenses incurred (e.g. transport costs) when attending for treatment and private time costs including time lost from work.
 This approach would capture specific resource use for all women randomised into the study for complete coverage of five years.
 This approach follows the success of capturing the analogous data for men in the NIHR-HTA funded ProtecT Trial and CAP studies currently in progress for prostate cancer.
 Unit costs will be obtained and attached to resource items in order that a cost can be calculated for each trial patient.
-Published sources for these costs will include Unit Costs of Health and Social Care (48) and NHS Reference costs.
+Published sources for these costs will include Unit Costs of Health and Social Care (49) and NHS Reference costs.
 Also some primary cost data will be collected from a representative sample of participating hospitals.

-Participants will be sent the Patient Costs Questionnaire by post directly to their home address by SHORE-C
+Participants will be sent the Patient Costs Questionnaire by post directly to their home address by SHORE-C.

-10 MAMMOGRAPHIC IMAGE LIBRARY
+11 MAMMOGRAPHIC IMAGE LIBRARY